In this article, I will demonstrate a step-by-step procedure on How To Teach Brass: Birmingham To New Players.

 Now it’s time to elaborate on how this “owning” is translated into game terms.
-There are two means of scoring points: flipped buildings and link tiles and they are scored twice (end of each era).
+There are two means of scoring points: flipped buildings and link tiles and they are scored twice (at the end of both eras).

-Go through the general structure of the game: turn order, what to do on your turn (two actions), and eras.
+Go through the general structure of the game: turn order and what to do on your turn (two actions).

 This might be a good moment to quickly go through era differences: building restrictions in the canal era, which buildings get removed (mention the possibility of development here), and the importance of coal in the rail era.

 But keep it brief – it will all be clear when the game transitions into the rail era anyway.

 Players are now probably wondering what is this flipping of the building tiles you mentioned, as this is a peculiarity of Brass.

 Tell them flipping is one of the core Brass principles: it’s the only way to score buildings and to increase your income.
 There are two ways their buildings can be flipped – either by spending all of the resources on them or by selling them.